DecisionToolkit/dsntk-tck-patches/README.md

 ## Removing patches

-There is also a dedicated [script](remove-patches.sh) prepared for removing patches from original TCK repository.
+There is also a dedicated [script](remove-patches.sh) named `remove-patches.sh`, prepared for removing patches from the original TCK repository.

-Assuming that the TCK repository with applied patches is in **~/Temp** directory, then to remove all patches, run this [script](remove-patches.sh):
+Assuming that the TCK repository with applied patches is placed in **~/Temp** directory, then to remove all the patches, run [remove-patches.sh](remove-patches.sh) script like this:

 ```shell
 $ ./remove-patches ~/Temp/tck